progirep/SeeedSpartanEdgeResources/ESP32BitstreamLoader/README.md

 The FPGA Bit from flash loader is written in the Arduino framework.

-This loader has an undefined license as it bases on the [https://github.com/Pillar1989/spartan-edge-esp32-boot Spartan EDGE ESP32 Boot] library which does not have a defined license either.
+This loader has an undefined license as it bases on the [EDGE ESP32 Boot](https://github.com/Pillar1989/spartan-edge-esp32-boot Spartan ) library which does not have a defined license either.

 ## Installation

 1. Install the Arduino IDE
-2. Install the ESP32 support for the Arduino IDE (described [https://wiki.seeedstudio.com/Spartan-Edge-Accelerator-Board/ here]
+2. Install the ESP32 support for the Arduino IDE (described [here](https://wiki.seeedstudio.com/Spartan-Edge-Accelerator-Board/))
 3. Select tool->board->DOIT ESP32 DEVKIT
 4. Connect board and select the correct USB/Serial device for uploading
 5. Compile the attached Arduino sketch and upload it (hit CTRL+U after loading the sketch)